zstumgoren/executions-viz/README.md

 Configuring the range and domain for our scale will allow us to map data values to visual coordinates.

 All of this is admittedly abstract.
-Let's add the below code and then spend some time tinkering in the Chrome Developer Tools to get a handle on these concepts.
+Let's add the below code and then spend some time tinkering in the Chrome Developer Toolbar to get a handle on these concepts.

 ```js
 // Add this AFTER the data join code